This Broadway hit is most lively, with great choreography possibilities. Isn’t this just where you would like to be?

 Brothers and Sisters, are you leading a life of sin and corruption?
 If so, this energetic, tongue-in-cheek song will set you on the righteous path.
 Okay, so it did not quite do the trick for the comedy quartet Up All Night, but it almost always works.
 Let me hear an “Amen!”

 What could be more barbershop than strutting around that stage to this tune from The Music Man?
 Time for some energetic fun, for both your group and your audiences!

 From the 1954 Broadway musical The Pajama Game, this tune is hot.
 No, it’s hotter than hot!
-The Cleveland Heights High School Women Barbershoppers will be debuting this sultry song at the Midwinter Convention, so do keep an eye out for them.
+The Cleveland Heights High School Women Barbershoppers will be debuted this sultry song with great success at the Midwinter Convention, but is just fine for the grownups as well.
 The piece is probably not suitable for SAI contests, but it is great for shows.
 And don’t forget to wear your black derbies. . . .

 A fine show opener in the Broadway tradition, this song offers plenty of clever, energetic fun.